What Is AP Aging?

 If you do a quick search, you’ll find plenty of blank templates to get a starting point that looks something like this:

 The problem is that Excel-based or Google Sheets-based templates still leave you with hours of manual work to input the necessary data from your ERP.
 An AP aging report is valuable — but not if it’s bogging your team down in data entry work and taking away from more strategic tasks.

 4 Benefits of AP Aging Reports

-AP aging reports may not be as exciting as their inverse, the accounts receivable aging report, which tells you what customers owe you.
+Accounts payable aging reports may not be as exciting as their inverse, the accounts receivable aging report, which tells you what customers owe you.
 But your AP aging report provides an accountability of cash flow and builds the type of forward-thinking awareness that impacts the company’s overall runway.
 This is especially important for VC-backed small businesses, which spend most of their money on operating costs to ensure their employees have the tools they need to carry out their day-to-day responsibilities while building up market awareness to gain customers (which means more cash inflow).

 The examples above indicate how various approaches provide particular insights.
 Here’s how you can ensure that your AP aging report provides the next-level insight you need to have the strongest handle on your cash outflow.

 Using “aging buckets” to group overdue invoices is an opportunity to gain insight into your debt accumulation over a period of time.
 If the debt lingers, there are some cash flow problems, which you can investigate by conducting a cash flow analysis.
 The analysis can then point toward specific issues in regards to churn or overall customer satisfaction — which requires you to go to the sales, marketing, and customer success departments to ask them to investigate deeper.

 2. Identify Opportunities to Avoid Debt